Sessional Lecturer - ECO333H1S Urban Economics (Section LEC5101)

 ✨Tip Number 1

-Familiarise yourself with the latest trends in urban economics and public policy.
-This will not only help you in interviews but also demonstrate your passion and knowledge about the subject matter.
+Familiarise yourself with the latest trends and research in urban economics.
+This will not only help you in your teaching but also demonstrate your commitment to the subject during any interviews or discussions.

 ✨Tip Number 2

 Network with current or former lecturers in the Department of Economics at the University of Toronto.
-They can provide insights into the teaching culture and expectations, which can be invaluable during your application process.
+They can provide insights into the department's culture and expectations, which can be invaluable when preparing for your application.

 ✨Tip Number 3